goblinfactory/konsole/README.md

 Install package `goblinfactory.konsole.windows`
 ```

-`HighSpeedWriter` can write to a 120 x 60 console window at over 30 frames per second with minimal CPU overhead.
+`HighSpeedWriter` can write to a 120 x 60 console window at over 30 frames per second with minimal CPU overhead. (update, not sure of this, please watch your CPU usage, no tests yet confirming that CPU usage may be quite high when using the writer.)

-TBD - INSERT GIF SHOWING DEMO OF HIGH SPEED OUTPUT

 ## Getting started with `HighSpeedWriter`